How to Organize Your Services on Your Wellness Website (With Examples)

 Single Service Page

-Use this when you have one core offer that deserves its own space—or when each of your offers speaks to very different people.
+Use this when you have one core offer that deserves its own space, or when each of your offers speaks to very different clients.

 Makes sense when:

-You offer a VIP day for wellness professionals and a local cooking class for new parents.
-Different audience, different needs—split the pages.
+• You offer a health coaching package for busy burnt out moms and a local cooking class for new parents.
+Different audience, different needs- split the pages.

 This page lets you go deeper.
 It’s where you can map out your process, address objections, share testimonials, and clearly guide your reader to the next step.